drbean/edit/tsailin/2019APBR_english_proofing.md

 is OEM in TIS2, but non-OEM in TIS3 and 0 indicating that the firm stays at OEM in both TIS2 and TIS3, and we skip all non-OEM firms.
 Following the same logic, we compile an *ODM transition* in TIS2 as the upgrade of an ODM firm.
-Concomintant with the upgrading of the business model, we set up *ODM Entrant* in TIS3, with 1 meaning that the business model of the firm is ODM in TIS3, but OEM in TIS2 and 0 representing other ODM firms in TIS3, and we skip all non-ODM firms.
+Concomitant with the upgrading of the business model, we set up *ODM Entrant* in TIS3, with 1 meaning that the business model of the firm is ODM in TIS3, but OEM in TIS2 and 0 representing other ODM firms in TIS3, and we skip all non-ODM firms.
 Similarly, we compile an *OBM Entrant* variable in TIS3 for the